open-connectome-classes/StatConn-Spring-2015-Info/README.md

   * there will be a course project due the last day possible,
   * you will again make a github repo
   * you will implement some statistical graph method to answer some neuroscientific problem
-  * the grading system will be: i will pull the repo, follow and necessary install instructions, and type 'make', or some such.  if code runs, figures are generated, and report is complied, you get an A. otherwise, an F. i recommend having your friends check before handing it in.
+  * the grading system will be: i will pull the repo, follow and necessary install instructions, and type 'make', or some such.  if code runs, figures are generated, and report is complied, you get an A for the project, which will be 50% of your grade. i recommend having your friends check before handing it in.

 ## TA